wooorm/nspell/readme.md

 *   `aff` (`Buffer` or `string`)
     — Affix document to use.
 Must be in UTF-8 when buffer;
 *   `dic` (`Buffer` or `string`)
     — Dictionary document to use.
-Must be in UTF-8 when buffer.
+Must be in UTF-8 when buffer;
 *   `dictionary` (`Object`)
     — Object with `aff` and `dic` properties.